8 Major Mobile Testing Challenges & Solution

 While performing the mobile app testing, we must address specific challenges for each.
 We cannot implement a textbook standard solution for all of the applications.
 For example, a web application would not be able to store the data on a mobile device, but a native application would be.

 This feature would make native app data communications much faster than web applications.
 Hence, we must keep in mind that we design the use cases and scenarios for mobile app testing according to the type of application we are dealing with.

 2. Long List of Operating Systems

-The special quality about Testsigma is that it provides the tester with 2000+ browsers and every operating system in the market.
+The exceptional quality of Testsigma is that it provides the tester with 2000+ browsers and every operating system in the market.
 With updated operating systems, you don’t need to worry about installing the newer android version or buying a device for the same.
-With a very feasible price, you get the latest updated browsers and just need to hit enter to launch the web app.
+With a very feasible price, you get the latest updated browsers and need to hit enter to launch the web app.
 For native applications, you can skip installing emulators as they do not give you the precise performance of the application.

 Signup for a free trial of Testsigma to see for yourself

 Similar to the operating system problem, we have another market variable: screen sizes.
 The mobile device’s screen size has been a selling pitch for mostmanufacturers luring the customers to buy bigger phones.
 Such a trend in device manufacturing demands a change in application development.

 Unlike before, the need to develop applications to resize the mobile screen is indispensable in the market.
 According to the One application needs to be consistent across all mobile devices.
 Performing mobile app testing on mobile apps (mainly web apps and hybrid apps) shows rescaling and element organization problems.
 While we cannot make a separate mobile app for every screen size device, the mobile app testing with different devices becomes a challenge.